Anushika0304/aps.github.io/README.md

 Kadane's algorithm is employed by treating user engagement metrics as an array of values over time.
 It efficiently computes the maximum subarray sum, pinpointing periods of high activity and facilitating strategic decisions on content posting and user interaction timing.

 **Time and Space Complexity:**
-Time Complexity: O(n), where n is the number of elements in the engagement metrics array.
+* Time Complexity: O(n), where n is the number of elements in the engagement metrics array.
 Kadane's algorithm operates in linear time, making it suitable for processing large datasets quickly.

-Space Complexity: O(1), as it requires constant space beyond the input array, ensuring minimal memory overhead.
+* Space Complexity: O(1), as it requires constant space beyond the input array, ensuring minimal memory overhead.

-**Shortcomings and Scalability:**
-While effective for identifying contiguous segments of maximum engagement, Kadane's algorithm may struggle with diverse engagement patterns or when dealing with non-contiguous peaks.
-Scaling Kadane's for real-time applications with continuously updated data streams requires robust adaptation and integration with other algorithms for comprehensive user engagement analysis on Instagram.

 *Code for sample implementation of [Kadane's Algorithm](all_codes/kadane.cpp)*